 “With all due respect, Stacy, get your behind up out of my home before I forget I’m a lady.”
 Jacqueline was pissed, and her facial expression let her friend understand this without question.

 “Woman, if you don’t get up and get to step…”

 Stacy jumped up and began moving towards the front door swiftly.

-Jacqueline immediately forgot about how Kevin and Stacy made her feel, and focused on how she felt about her brother, “David, you didn’t lose everything.
-You still have me, your nephews, and your ability to write,” she said softly.
+Jacqueline immediately forgot about how Kevin and Stacy made her feel, and focused on how she felt about her brother.
+“David, you didn’t lose everything.
+You still have me, your nephews, and your ability to write,” she whispered.

-“I’ll never do anything pertaining to writing again, the pain I feel, numbed my senses to everything, outside of the love I have for you and the twins.
-My decision not to invest in your dream is due to the fact that if it doesn’t go according to your plan, I’ll believe that it was because of my involvement.
+“I’ll do nothing pertaining to writing again.
+The pain I feel numbed my senses to everything, outside of the love I have for you and the twins.
+My decision not to invest in your dream is because if it doesn’t go according to your plan, I’ll believe that it was because of my involvement.
 I couldn’t live with myself knowing that my money meant to help you, failed you.”